24-hour albumin test, proteinuria test

 Have a family member who has chronic kidney disease

 Are at risk for kidney disease

-Your healthcare provider may also order a urine albumin-to-creatinine ratio test, which measures the ratio of protein to waste in your urine.
-Your provider may also order an ultrasound of your kidneys.
-He or she may also order blood tests, such as antinuclear antibody or complement, to check for conditions that cause kidney problems.
+You may also have a urine albumin-to-creatinine ratio test.
+This measures the ratio of protein to waste in your urine.
+You may have an ultrasound of your kidneys.
+And you may have blood tests, such as antinuclear antibody or complement.
+These are done to check for conditions that cause kidney problems.

 Results are given in milligrams (mg).
 Normal urine protein in adults is less than 150 mg within a 24-hour period.

-This test requires a 24-hour urine sample.
-For this type of urine sample, you must collect all the urine you make in 24 hours.
-Empty your bladder completely first thing in the morning without collecting it and note the time.
-Then collect your urine every time you go to the bathroom for the next 24 hours in a special container or containers.
-The containers must be kept cool until you return them to your provider.
+This test needs a 24-hour urine sample.
+For this sample, you must collect all of your urine for 24 hours.
+Empty your bladder completely first in the morning without collecting it.
+Note the time.
+Then collect your urine every time you go to the bathroom over the next 24 hours.
+You will collect it in a container that your healthcare provider or the lab gives you.

 This test poses no known risks.